ssbc/rooms2/docs/Setup/Web Dashboard.md

 - Register an alias for themselves
 - Revoke an alias for themselves
 - Create an invite for [external users](../Stakeholders/External%20user.md) to [join the room](../Participation/Joining.md) if the room is running in [Community mode](../Setup/Privacy%20modes.md)

-## Detailed spec #TODO

-- List and describe all actions and rights that moderators have.
-- Display low-fidelity mockups of the pages in this WWW dashboard

 ## Security considerations